 “It’s been a welcome change for employees too and I’ve already seen the benefits from their perspective.
 For example, tax credits are almost immediately available now and sent through which has drastically reduced the amount of time spent on emergency tax.
 Also, now employees have real time data of their earnings which means something even like moving jobs is much more straightforward now!
 My Account on Revenue is a great tool for employees to have.”

 Now that we have passed the initial teething phases, employers now need to ensure they are regularly reviewing their processes to ensure that they can report consistently and accurately in real time.

-“I think that 2020 will be the year where it’s further developed and we will see Revenue continue to sort out some of the minor issues that appeared.
+“I think that 2020/2021 will be the time where it’s further developed, and we will see Revenue continue to sort out some of the minor issues that appeared.
 I would like to see greater communications from Revenue to promote employees to have more control over their own taxes and I think this would further work with PAYE Modernisation to make the new process even more effective”

 As expected, PAYE Modernisation has been welcomed by all.
 Now, we can see the benefits of Irish payroll being aligned with the future which has created more time and space to continue adding value to the payroll function.